rbbarbosa/Petit/tutorial/ex1_lexical_analysis.md

 ## Using _lex_

 To use _lex_, we specify patterns using regular expressions, along with corresponding actions. _Lex_ then transforms these rules into a C program that functions as the lexical analyser.
-When the lexical analyser is executed, it scans the input text, recognises the patterns specified in the rules and triggers the corresponding actions which are user-written code snippets.
+When the lexical analyser is executed, it scans the input text, recognises the patterns specified in the rules and triggers the corresponding actions which are user-written code fragments.

 A _lex_ source file has three sections separated with the `%%` delimiter: